abbott/hardn/README.md

 The script will:

-- Detect your operating system (e.g., Darwin for macOS or Linux for Linux distributions) and CPU architecture.
+- Detect your operating system (e.g., Debian, Proxmox, Alpine Linux) and CPU architecture.
 - Query the GitHub releases API to find the latest asset matching your system (e.g., `hardn-darwin-amd64` for macOS, `hardn-linux-amd64` for 64-bit Linux, etc.).
 - Download the asset and install it to `/usr/local/bin/hardn` with executable permissions.